jessedusty/online-audio-converter/README.md

 Should be currently live at http://audioconv.littlebencreations.com/

-Note: requires the av-conv in bash.
+Note: requires the avconv tool in bash.
 Only runs on linux or mac installs of PHP at the moment.